Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Methodology

 \subsection{Models Used for Performance Comparison}

 In this study, some commonly used models in stock forecasting are added for comparison.
 The following is a brief description of each model used in this study.
+We employ Optuna~\cite{optuna_2019} to automatically search for suitable hyperparameter configurations for deep learning models and GridSearchCV for machine learning models such as XGBoost.

 \begin{itemize} \item Long Short-Term Memory (LSTM) is a type of recurrent neural network that is good at learning patterns in time series data.
-It uses memory cells and gates to keep important information and forget less useful signals over time. \item Temporal Convolutional Network (TCN) is a deep learning model that handles sequence data using 1D convolution layers.
-Unlike RNNs, it processes sequences in parallel and captures long-range dependencies using dilated convolutions. \item Support Vector Regression (SVR) is a machine learning method that finds a line or curve to fit the data while keeping errors within a set margin.
-It works well on small to medium-sized datasets and handles both linear and non-linear trends. \item Random Forest is an ensemble model that builds many decision trees and combines their results.
-It reduces overfitting and improves prediction accuracy by averaging the outcomes of individual trees. \end{itemize}
+It uses memory cells and gates to keep important information and forget less useful signals over time.
+In this study, the LSTM model employs three layers, each with a hidden dimension of 64. \item Temporal Convolutional Network (TCN) is a deep learning model that handles sequence data using 1D convolution layers.
+Unlike RNNs, it processes sequences in parallel and captures long-range dependencies using dilated convolutions.
+In this study, the TCN model consists of a single temporal block with 128 channels.
+Causal convolutions with a kernel size of 2 are used, and a dropout rate of 0.1 is applied. \item Support Vector Regression (SVR) is a machine learning method that finds a line or curve to fit the data while keeping errors within a set margin.
+It works well on small to medium-sized datasets and handles both linear and non-linear trends.
+In this study, the SVR uses a linear kernel with the regularization parameter C set to 10. \item Random Forest is an ensemble model that builds many decision trees and combines their results.
+It reduces overfitting and improves prediction accuracy by averaging the outcomes of individual trees.
+In this study, the Random Forest consists of 300 trees with a maximum tree depth of 30.
+The minimum number of samples required for node splitting and leaf nodes is set to 10 and 2, respectively. \item XGBoost (Extreme Gradient Boosting) is a tree-based machine learning method built on the idea of gradient boosting.
+It constructs an ensemble of decision trees in a sequential way, where each new tree focuses on correcting the errors made by previous trees.
+The model uses gradient information from the loss function to guide the learning process, which helps improve prediction accuracy.
+In this study, the XGBoost model is configured with a squared error objective, 100 boosting trees, a learning rate of 0.1, and a maximum tree depth of 3. \item Informer~\cite{zhou2021informerefficienttransformerlong} is a Transformer-based model designed for long time-series forecasting.
+It introduces a probabilistic sparse self-attention mechanism that selects the most relevant queries, which reduces computational cost while keeping important temporal information.
+By combining sparse attention with an efficient encoder–decoder structure, Informer can handle long input sequences and is suitable for large-scale forecasting tasks.
+In this study, the Informer model adopts a hidden dimension of 512 with eight attention heads and consists of three encoder layers and two decoder layers.
+ProbSparse attention is used to improve computational efficiency, along with fixed time embeddings.
+The remaining settings follow standard configurations, including GELU activation and zero dropout. \end{itemize}